(CTA, PTSTA, MUKCP)

 Children and Young People

-I hold a Master's level postgraduate qualification in counselling children and young people.
+I hold a Level-7 postgraduate qualification in counselling children and young people.
 I have worked for a number of years as a visiting consultant in secondary schools across North Bristol, and so I understand the challenges young people are facing in today's society.
-In addition, I am the executive director of a Bristol-based charity providing counselling and psychotherapy to children and young people across the West Country.
+For a number of years I was the executive director of a Bristol-based charity providing counselling and psychotherapy to children and young people across the West Country.

 Autism & Asperger Syndrome